 Are you looking for a fun ESL game to review vocabulary with kids (or adults too!).
-Then you’ll need to keep on reading to learn more about flyswatter.
+Then you’ll need to keep on reading to learn more about the flyswatter game.
 But, only if you want some ESL awesome in your life.
 Read out to find out more about this fly swatting game.

 Flyswatter Game Vocabulary Game

 Time: 5-10 minutes

 This is one of our favourite whiteboard games for ESL students.
 Check out some more top picks right here: Games to Play on a Whiteboard.

 Here’s What To Do for the Fly Swatter Game

 Flyswatter is a fun ESL vocabulary game for kids that can really energize your class at the end of a long day or semester.
 It makes an excellent way to review any new vocabulary that you’ve taught or as a warm-up at the beginning of the next class.
 One excellent example is for the ESL clothing unit.